thecre8tor/bludrone/README.md

 - **Battery Monitoring**: Automatic battery level audit logging every 5 minutes for all drones

-### Business Rules & Validations
+## Business Rules & Validations

-- **Drone Registration**:
+1. **Drone Registration**:
-  - Serial numbers must be unique (max 100 characters)
+   - Serial numbers must be unique
    - Weight limit cannot exceed 500 grams
    - Battery capacity must be between 0-100%
    - Supported models: Lightweight, Middleweight, Cruiserweight, Heavyweight

-- **Loading Session**:
+2. **Loading Session**:
    - Only IDLE drones can start a loading session
-  - Drone battery must be >= 25% to acquire/start loading
+   - Drone battery must be >= 25% to start loading
-  - Once acquired, drone state changes to LOADING
+   - Once a session starts, drone state changes to LOADING

-- **Medication Loading**:
+3. **Medication Loading**:
    - Only drones in LOADING state can have medications added
    - Total weight of all medications cannot exceed drone's weight limit
-  - Battery must remain >= 25% during loading operations
+   - Battery must remain >= 25% during loading
-  - Multiple loads of the same medication accumulate quantities
+   - If the same medication is loaded multiple times, quantities are accumulated

+4. **Battery Monitoring**:
+   - Battery levels are audited every 5 minutes automatically
+   - Audit logs are stored in the `battery_audits` table

 ## Technology Stack